Allan Wells: Commonwealth and European sprint titles

-1980 – Olympic success and the showdown in Koblenz
+1980 – Olympic success and the Koblenz showdown

 At the start of the 1980 season, Wells won the AAA's 100 metres, then went to the Côte d'Azur to finish preparing for the 1980 Moscow Olympic Games.
-Wells never used starting blocks, until a rule change forced him to do so for the Moscow Olympics.
-Prior to the Olympics he was put under pressure by Margaret Thatcher in the boycott of the games led by the Americans.
-Wells responded by declining all media requests.
-His Olympic participation was threatened by chronic back pain that arrived 2½ weeks before the games began.
-Each day he underwent four exhausting treatment sessions that left him too tired to train.
-Instead when not undergoing treatment he spent his time relaxing.
+He never used starting blocks, until a rule change forced him to do so for the Moscow Olympics.
+Prior to the Olympics, he was put under pressure by Margaret Thatcher in the boycott of the games led by the Americans.
+He responded by declining all media requests.
+His Olympic participation was threatened by chronic back pain that struck him shortly before the games began.
+Each day, he underwent four exhausting treatment sessions that left him too tired to train.
+Instead, when not undergoing treatment, he spent his time relaxing.

-In Moscow, 28-year-old Wells qualified for the final, with a new British record 10.11 s, where he faced pre-race favourite Silvio Leonard of Cuba.
-By 60 metres the field were fading, and by 80 metres the race was between Leonard on the inside and Wells on the outside.
-Wells edged ahead, but Leonard drew even again.
-With seven metres to go Wells began an extreme lean which allowed his head and shoulder to cross the finish line 3 in before Leonard's chest in a photo finish; both men were given a final time of 10.25 s.
+In Moscow, Wells qualified for the final, with a new British record 10.11 s, where he faced pre-race favourite Silvio Leonard of Cuba.
+Wells finished with an extreme lean which allowed his head and shoulder to cross the finish line 3 in before Leonard's chest in a photo finish; both men were given a final time of 10.25 s.
 Wells became the oldest Olympic 100 m champion at that time at the age of 28 years 83 days.

 The 200 m final was another close affair.
-Wells from lane 7, exploded out of the blocks and ran a spectacular turn making up the stagger on Mennea to his outside after only 50 metres.
-Coming out of the turn he had a two-metre lead over Leonard, with Quarrie close behind in third while Mennea looking fully eclipsed.
-But Mennea shifted gears in the straight and caught Wells with 10 metres to go.
-Wells attempted a final dip which had brought him victory in the 100, but he fell short, and Wells won the silver medal behind Pietro Mennea, who beat him by 0.02 s; again he set a British record of 20.21 s.
+Wells won the silver medal behind Pietro Mennea, who beat him by 0.02 s; again he set a British record of 20.21 s.
 He went on to break a third British record, 38.62 s, with the sprint relay team that finished fourth in the final.